-What is the objective of Stem Cells Transplat Institute?
+What is the mission of the Stem Cells Transplant Institute?

 What differentiates stem cells from other cells?

-Stem cells are distinguished from other cell types by two important characteristics.
-First, they are unspecialized cells capable of renewing themselves through cell division.
-Second, under certain physiologic conditions, stem cells can be induced to become tissue- or organ-specific cells with special functions.
-In some organs, such as the gut and bone marrow, stem cells regularly divide to repair and replace worn out or damaged tissues.
+Stem cells are distinguished from other cell types by two important characteristics; 1.
+They are unspecialized cells capable of renewing themselves through cell division, and 2.
+Under certain physiologic conditions, stem cells can be induced to become tissue- or organ-specific cells with special functions.
+The primary roles of adult stem cells in a living organism are to maintain, and repair the tissue in which they are found.

 What are the benefits stem cell treatment?